kevinyswong/kevinyswong.github.io/index.md

   a retrospective rose-tinted lenses along the lines of: "Rousseau's ideas have proved influential; therefore he must have been popular and well-received in his time."
 This is not true.
 Voltaire, an aristocrat, was hostile and antagonistic to Rousseau and his upstart ideas.
-Rousseau, though well-known, was for the most part infamous during his lifetime.
+Rousseau, though well-known then and now, was for the most part infamous during his lifetime.
 It was with the French Revolution, nearly a decade after Roussea's death, a radical political and social upheaval priding itself on Rousseau's ideals of equality, that Rousseau's name was accepted into the establishment.
 If Rousseau has come to be held in high regard, this reputation stems largely only after his death, even if the intermission was fairly short.
 While Rousseau was alive, his books were banned; he was a fugitive for much of his life; America's founding fathers did not mention his influence.
 As
   <a href="https://english.fas.harvard.edu/people/leo-damrosch">Leo Damrosch</a>
   writes in a 2012
   <a href="https://www.neh.gov/humanities/2012/julyaugust/feature/friends-rousseau">article</a>